-Seasonal conditions from the agricultural accounting approach are recognized as environmental investments as stated by Doğan et.al (2013), Al-Sharafat (2016), Mihalciuc (2017) Livanova et.al (2018), Andreev (2019), Anwar & Firmansyah (2020), Badu et.al (2021) and Gardher (2021).
-They stated that agricultural accounting has definite potential economic and non-economic benefits for farmers.
+Seasonal conditions from the agricultural accounting approach are recognized as environmental investments, as stated by Doğan et al. (2013), Al-Sharafat (2016), Mihalciuc (2017), Livanova et al. (2018), Andreev (2019), Anwar and Firmansyah (2020), Badu et al. (2021), and Gardher (2021).
+They asserted that agricultural accounting has definite potential economic and non-economic benefits for farmers.
 This consequence makes it easy for farmers to increase tons of harvest production even as a sustainable economic function.
-Furthermore, non-economic conditions create environmental conditions for planting land (paddy fields) that are sustainable, which are conducive to ensuring the quality improvement and social community welfare and farming families.
+Furthermore, non-economic conditions create sustainable environmental conditions for planting land (paddy fields), which are conducive to ensuring quality improvement and social community welfare and farming families.

-Both of these benefits are a process of formulating pranatamangsa agricultural accounting for regulated costs application.
-Cost determination as a guarantee of farmers' income at cost-revenue exchange rate.
+Both benefits are a process of formulating pranatamangsa agricultural accounting for regulated costs application.
+Cost determination guarantees farmers' income at the cost-revenue exchange rate.
 Yield income is the Farmer's Exchange Rate (FER).
-FER as suitability for harvest, meaning that the trend of increasing FER is directly proportional to the achievement of yields (tons) and selling prices.
-The formulation that becomes farming income is by multiplying the paddy production amount by the selling price of paddy per ton.
-Formulation by taking into account the season factor as a determinant of the amount of harvest production produced.
-This awareness provides integrated data information (equation) in the formulation of pranatamangsa agricultural accounting process.
+FER is suitable for harvest, meaning that the trend of increasing FER is directly proportional to achieving yields (tons) and selling prices.
+The formulation that becomes farming income is multiplying the paddy production amount by the selling price of paddy per ton.
+The formulation considers the season factor as a determinant of harvest production.
+This awareness provides integrated data information (equation) in formulating the pranatamangsa agricultural accounting process.

-This formulation produces integrated, complete and relevant agricultural accounting information based on season markers.
-Information to pay full attention to the genius aspects of local wisdom in supporting agricultural sustainability activities.
-The results of this formulation are useful for users in assessing and making decisions that are environmentally friendly to increase the farmer's welfare.
-Welfare which further shows the level of harvest exchangeability for consumption and needs in the process of a sustainable growing season.
+This formulation produces integrated, complete, and relevant agricultural accounting information based on season markers.
+Information is to pay full attention to the genius aspects of local wisdom in supporting agricultural sustainability activities.
+This formulation's results are useful for users in assessing and making environmentally friendly decisions to increase the farmer's welfare.
+Welfare further shows the level of harvest exchangeability for consumption and needs in a sustainable growing season.